AqwamCreates/AqwamCreates/README.md

 * [DataPredict](https://github.com/AqwamCreates/DataPredict) - A Machine And Deep Learning Library For Roblox (Over 5.5K views and 85 likes on Roblox's [Devforum](https://devforum.roblox.com/t/beta12-models-datapredict-or-mdll-machine-and-deep-learning-library-includes-optimizers-retrainable-models-and-more/2196446?u=myoriginsworkshop).
 Used by university students and other people's personal projects.)

+* [ChaWatcher](https://github.com/AqwamCreates/ChaWatcher) - A Machine-Learning Anti-Cheat For Roblox.
+Powered By DataPredict.

 * [MatrixL](https://github.com/AqwamCreates/MatrixL) - A Matrix Library For Roblox.
 Used by DataPredict Library.
 # Certificates